 The following table sets forth certain financial information concerning the Participating Districts.
-The Participating Districts expected to borrow the largest percentages of available proceeds of the Series 2016A Notes and the Series 2016B Notes are Denver School District No. 1 and Boulder Valley School District RE-2.
+The Participating Districts expected to borrow the largest percentages of available proceeds of the Series 2016A Notes and planned Parity Lien Notes are Denver School District No. 1 and Boulder Valley School District RE-2.
 See "Largest Borrowers" following the table.